How to groom eyebrows at home

 How to shape eyebrows

 Let's start at the beginning.
-What is the current shape of your eyebrows, and what kind of "personality" do they have?
+Someone can ask themself: What is the current shape of their eyebrows, and what kind of "personality" do they have?

-One common complaint: the brows don't match.
-"Many of us have one 'good brow' and one 'not-so-good brow,'" explains New York City based makeup artist Ashleigh Ciucci.1 If that's the case, pick your favorite brow and model the other off of it, she advises.
+One common complaint: Their eyebrows don't match.
+"Many of us have one 'good brow' and one 'not-so-good brow,'" explains New York City based makeup artist Ashleigh Ciucci.
+If that's the case, pick a favorite brow and model the other off it, she advises.
 And beware of overgrooming.
 "Remember, they'll likely never be identical," she says.
-"Think of your brows as siblings, not twins."
+"Think of eyebrows as siblings, not twins."

-New York City based makeup artist Jennifer Capella2 advises that the golden rule is to go for a brow shape opposite of your face shape.
-This means if you've got a long face, you should consider a low-lying arch and straight, elongated brows to add width to the face.
+New York City based makeup artist Jennifer Capella advises that the golden rule is to go for a brow shape opposite of the face shape.
+This means if someone has a long face, they should consider a low-lying arch and straight, elongated brows to add width to their face.

-Remember to use what you're already working with.
 "Right now, a full brow is in.
 Other beautiful shapes include a straight brow, soft arched brow, high arch brow, thin brow, rounded brow and S-shaped brow," Capella says.
-Do some research online and check out a few kinds to uncover which shape may suit you best.
+People can do research online and check out a few kinds to uncover which shape may suit them best.

 Eyebrow tools

-"Safety razors or brow razors may seem intimidating, but they're excellent for removing the peach fuzz that can grow above your brow," Ciucci says.
+Some people may also need dermaplane facial razors.
+"Safety razors or brow razors may seem intimidating, but they're excellent for removing the peach fuzz that can grow above the brow," Ciucci says.
 They also work on larger areas of hair that can grow on the brow bone.
 Just be sure follow the instructions on the individual products and to use them as directed.
-Generally, you'll want to lightly pull your skin taut with one hand and shave in the direction of the hair's growth with the other, Ciucci advises.
+Generally, people may lightly pull their skin taut with one hand and shave in the direction of the hair's growth with the other, Ciucci advises.

 With shaping, less is more.
-New York City based makeup artist Natalia Thomas recommends only tweezing or using an at-home wax kit to tidy up the shape if you are experienced with grooming yourself and have a still hand.3 "If you do choose to go this route, use these tools to touch up between brow shaping appointments with a professional," she advises.
-"Grooming incorrectly can sometimes stunt the growth of your hair, so proceed with caution."
+New York City based makeup artist Natalia Thomas recommends only tweezing or using an at-home wax kit made specifically for facial waxing to tidy up the shape if someone is experienced with grooming yourself and has a still hand.
+"If someone decides to go this route, they can use these tools to touch up their brows between brow shaping appointments with a professional," she advises.
+"Grooming incorrectly can sometimes stunt the growth of hair, so proceed with caution."

 Eyebrow shaping techniques

-Once you have the right tools at your disposal, it's time to start.
-"Grab a spoolie brush to groom your eyebrow hair before you begin so that you can see the shape more easily," Thomas says.
-"If you have any hairs that are healthier and longer than where the line of your brow ends, snip a bit off the end with eyebrow scissors once you've brushed your eyebrow."
+Once someone has the right tools at their disposal, it's time to start.
+"Grab a spoolie brush to groom eyebrow hair before beginning so that it is easier to see the eyebrow shape," Thomas says.
+"If there are any hairs that are healthier and longer than where the line of the brow ends, snip a bit off the end with eyebrow scissors once the eyebrows have been brushed."

-To better help you get the shape you're looking for, you can purchase a brow stencil set.
-It can give you a general sense of what to keep and what to remove, Thomas notes.
+To better help get the shape someone is looking for, they can purchase a brow stencil set.
+It can give people a general sense of what to keep and what to remove, Thomas notes.

-Mark the area inside the stencil with a white eye pencil to sketch the shape you'd like to create.
-You can also try it freehand if you're feeling confident.
+Mark the area inside the stencil with a white eyeliner pencil to sketch the desired brow shape.
+Someone can also try it freehand if they're feeling confident.

 Then, just begin.
-As you work, use a clean spoolie, brush the brows up and trim any excess hairs poking up.
-Trim super-long strays with eyebrow scissors and use tweezers to nix any hairs that fall outside your brow map.
+While working, use a clean spoolie, brush the brows up and trim any excess hairs poking up.
+Trim super-long strays with eyebrow scissors and use tweezers to nix any hairs that fall outside the brow map.

 How to draw eyebrows

-Makeup is the next phase and the main way you'll be shaping your brow between tweezes.
+Makeup is the next phase and the main way people shape your brow between tweezes.
 Capella recommends starting with a gentle sketch along the top and the bottom.
-"The ending of your actual eyelid is a good indicator of where the brow arch should go," she says.
+"The ending of the actual eyelid is a good indicator of where the brow arch should go," she says.

-You might consider using a clear eyebrow gel to set the shape in place.
-Once that's done, fill in the shape with your eyebrow makeup of choice.
+Some people might consider using a clear eyebrow gel to set the shape in place.
+Once that's done, fill in the shape with the eyebrow makeup of choice.

 Try not to overdraw the shape with lines that are too rigid.
-This can make the eyebrows look less natural than you might like.
+This can make the eyebrows look less natural.
 Instead, use a small brush to blend out the edges.
 Tidy up any mistakes or any overapplication with a cotton swab.

 Once you’re happy with both the shape and the filling in, add some highlighter underneath the brow bone or on the brow tail for that extra brow punctuation.